Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Conclusions

 Based once more on the LRG catalogs from SDSS DR12 and DR16 we calculated the linear bias factor for the same 23 redshift bins previously mentioned.
 We obtained bias values typically between $1.8$ and $2.3$, consistent with a redshift evolution.
 We then fitted three different theoretical parameterizations to the observed bias evolution in redshift, finding no significant discrepancies between them.

-Finally, we imposed constraints on cosmological parameters using our observational data, in the context of $\Lambda$CDM paradigm.
-We initially investigated the physical matter density parameter ($\omega_m$) with varying $\theta_{min}$ values.
-The lowest $\theta_{min}$ that produced results consistent with Planck CMB was found to be $1.25^\circ$.
-So, based on the previous analysis, we fixed $\theta_{min} = 1.25^\circ$, then we restricted the matter density parameter ($\Omega_m$) and the Hubble constant ($H_0$), marginalizing over the other parameters.
-Our best fit yielded $\Omega_{m0}=0.254 \pm 0.023$ and $H_0=74.9^{+5.8}_{-7.9}$ at 1$\sigma$ level.
-Our results demonstrate that the angular correlation dimension curve provides a powerful and complementary probe of cosmology, offering unbiased constraints on cosmological parameters by judiciously handling redshift-space distortions at small scales.
+Finally, we validated our methodology using mock catalogs to ensure that the inferred cosmological parameter (the physical matter density $\omega_m$) is consistent with the input cosmology.
+This validation allowed us to identify an optimal range for the minimum angular scale emerging as the smallest scale that yields results in agreement with the \textit{Planck} CMB constraints.
+With this method validated, we proceeded to apply the same methodology to real observational data, within the context of the $\Lambda$CDM model.
+From the $D_2$ analysis using $\theta_{\min} = 1.25^\circ$, we obtained a best-fit value of $\omega_m = 0.137^{+0.028}_{-0.042}$, which is in excellent agreement with the \textit{Planck} 2018 result.
+Our results demonstrate that the angular correlation dimension $D_2(\theta)$ provides a powerful and complementary probe of cosmology, offering robust and unbiased constraints on cosmological parameters by judiciously handling RSD at small scales.

 \acknowledgments